Skip to main content

 • The area/trail is not safe to use during the winter

-• The trail can only be used during the snow-free seasonMovement on foot is allowed on the marked Kuivi Trail from May 1 to October 15.
+• The trail can only be used during the snow-free seasonMovement on foot is allowed on the marked Kuivi Trail from May 1 to October 15. (on the Nature Reserve side, excluding the Rotkolaakso protected area) during this period.

 • Campfire siteAlways check for any wildfire warnings in effect before making a fire.